DIY Cardboard Car Ramp – Play While Learning Chinese Vehicle Names!

 Important vocabulary – vehicle names in Chinese and English

-Since I am learning Chinese with my children, and I have to review vehicle-related vocabulary from time to time!
+Since I am learning Chinese with my children, I need to review vehicle-related vocabulary occasionally!
 Here are vehicle-related words in simplified and traditional Chinese, Hanyu Pinyin, and English.

 Please note that Chinese words, including vehicles, may vary from region to region (eg, China versus Taiwan).